 Remember that the biggest obstacle to becoming a more productive writer is your mind.
 So, don’t let your mind run amok without proper parental supervision: hack into your mind so that your mind works for you.

 Ollin Morales is a writer.
 His blog, Courage 2 Create, chronicles his journey as he writes his first novel.
 His blog offers writing advice as well as strategies to deal with life’s tough challenges.
-His blog was named one of The Top Ten Blogs for Writers by WriteToDone two years in a row (2011, 2012).

 Do you want to become a better writer?
 This FREE ebook will show you how.